 When we arrange a cover under a binder, we will be acting on behalf of the insurer for that cover and must give the client a notice along the following lines:

-“ insurance,
+“In arranging this contract of insurance, we will be acting under an authority given to us by the insurer to bind cover on their behalf.
+This means that we are required to act in their best interests in arranging the insurance.
+For this contract of insurance, we are therefore not acting on your behalf and your interests will be secondary to those of the insurer.”

 This notice should be included in all documentation and promotional material relating to the Binder as well as in our invoices and quotes.
 It must also be included in our oral disclosure where the client requires cover prior to receiving the relevant disclosure documentation.

 When we propose to deal with a claim under a binder, we will be acting on behalf of the insurer for that claim and we must give the client a notice saying that: